 - The accumulation of heat in the mountain, which leads to a controlled hardening process in screeds

-Like the rest of HeatWork’s product portfolio, the heating poles are designed for fluid-based heating in a closed system.
+Like the rest of HeatWork’s product portfolio, the heating poles are designed for hydronic-based heating in a closed system.
 Mountain heating therefore occurs with great efficiency without dampening bedrock during the heating process.
 The heating poles can be customized to desired lengths and deliver an even heating of the mountain.

 The results of the project show that the temperature in the bedrock can be very difference from the air temperature, and can have temperatures below zero even after long periods of mild weather.
 Because the material used for grouting in anchoring rock bolts represents small volumes and the cross sections are often thinner, the grouting material will not be able to effect the temperature in the drilling hole.
 If there is moisture in the mountain in addition, this can freeze and impair the quality of anchoring in the end results.